-Our School is aware of the impact of the Everyone's Invited website and the prevalence of harmful sexual behaviour, and we encourage all pupils to speak out.
+Our School is aware of the impact of the Everyone's Invited website and the prevalence of harmful sexual behaviour.
+We encourage all pupils to speak out either in person or to report concerns using our anonymous reporting system.

 Neglect